uriel1998/agaetr/README.md

 run as the user (and with the environment) you used to set up the online services.**

+Because it's all modular, it's possible to run independent elements, or to run from the control file `agaetr.sh`.

+Standalone: /path/to/agaetr.sh [options]

+*  --help:  show help
+* --configure: enter configurator
+* --locations: print config and data locations
+* --readme: display the README on the console
+* --version: report version
+* --pull: draw in configured RSS sources
+* --push: push out from queue
+* --muna [URL]: unredirect a URL
+* --url [URL] --description [text]: add single url to outbound queue

+** The configurator is not complete for all of these services yet. **

 ## 11. Other files